Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Proposed Method: Self-Adversarial Multi-scale Contrastive Learning (SAM-CL)

 \section{Proposed Method: Self-Adversarial Multi-scale Contrastive Learning (SAM-CL)}

-In this section, we first describe our proposed Self-Adversarial Multi-scale Contrastive Learning (SAM-CL) framework for semantic segmentation.
+Figure \ref{fig: SAM-CL framework architectural block diagram} provides an overview of our proposed Self-Adversarial Multi-scale Contrastive Learning (SAM-CL) framework.
+One of the highlights of our framework is that it is used only during the training, resulting in no computation overhead during the inference.

 Though this framework can be generically applied to segmentation tasks, the key objective in this work is to train a segmentation network on thermal facial images for: i) segmentation of facial regions including eyes, eyebrows, nose, mouth and chin area and, ii) resilience to varying thermal ambient conditions as well as occlusions in unconstrained settings.
-As this needs to be achieved without the availability of thermal images acquired in such scenarios, we propose the SAM-CL framework comprising of the SAM-CL loss function and the thermal image augmentation (TiAug) module.
-Figure \ref{fig: SAM-CL framework architectural block diagram} depicts an overview of the SAM-CL framework which is required only during the training, resulting in no overhead of computation during the inference.
+The proposed SAM-CL framework utilizes existing segmentation networks and introduces a SAM-CL loss function and a thermal image augmentation (TiAug) module to achieve the objective without requiring thermal images acquired in unconstrained scenarios.